andreasKroepelin/lovelace/README.md

 ### Referencing lines

-You can reference inividual lines of a pseudocode by giving it a label.
+You can reference an inividual line of a pseudocode by giving it a label.
 Inside `pseudocode-list`, you can use `line-label`:

 ```typ